PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-07 18:15:43
+Last updated: 2024-04-07 18:16:19
-Random Quote: February 13th.
-A magical night, where a ten has the self esteem of a four and the depraved enthusiasm of a two. - Barney Stinson
+Random Quote: Ted: "First it was too much eye-contact, then not enough - where do you look during sex?"Barney: "Into the hidden camera at future me, watching it." - Barney Stinson